 If you moved into your rental property before 15th January 1989 then you may be classed as a 'protected tenant'.
 This would mean you have more rights if your landlord decides they want to charge more rent.

-If you believe that you may be a 'Protected tenant' or you are unsure of what type of tenancy you hold you should refer to your rental contract or visit the Direct gov website for more information.
+If you believe that you may be a 'Protected tenant' or you are unsure of what type of tenancy you hold you should refer to your rental contract.

 If your landlord won't negotiate, or you can't afford the increased rate then you may want to consider the following: